Xyrohh/website-docs/en/connection_guide.md

 ### Launching osu! on Kawata

 - Open your osu! installation folder.
-- Click the address bar, and type `osu!.exe -devserver kawata.pw`.
+- Click the address bar, and type `osu!.exe -devserver Kawata.pw`.
-- Open osu! and login with your Kawata account.
+- Open osu! and log in with your Kawata account.

 ### Creating a shortcut to connect quickly

 - Open your osu! installation folder.
-- Create a shotcut to osu!.exe wherever you want, or copy your existing shortcut.
+- Create a shortcut to osu!.exe wherever you want, or copy your existing shortcut.
 - Right-click your newly created shortcut, and click **Properties**.
-- In the **Target** field of the **Properties** window, add `-devserver kawata.pw` to the existing text.
+- In the **Target** field of the **Properties** window, add `-devserver Kawata.pw` to the existing text.
-- Open your newly created shortcut and login with your Kawata account.
+- Open your newly created shortcut and log in with your Kawata account.

 ## Old method (server switcher)
 This is the traditional method for connecting to private servers.
-This method requires administrator access, as it implies tampering with the osu! certificate, and the hosts file.
+This method requires administrator access, as it implies tampering with the osu! certificate, and the hosts' file.
 This method is considered legacy and should only be used in cases where the new method cannot be used.

 ### Certificate installation
 If you want to play on Kawata, you must install our HTTPS certificate.